mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 The `autoHeight` prop allows the grid to size according to its content.
 This means that the number of rows will drive the height of the grid and consequently, they will all be rendered and visible to the user at the same time.

-> ⚠️ This is not recommended for large dataset as row virtualization will not be able to improve performance by limiting the number of elements rendered in the DOM.
+> ⚠️ This is not recommended for large datasets as row virtualization will not be able to improve performance by limiting the number of elements rendered in the DOM.

 {{"demo": "pages/components/data-grid/rendering/AutoHeightGrid.js"}}

 ## Virtualization

 DOM virtualization is the feature that allows the grid to handle an unlimited\* number of rows and columns.
-This is a built-in feature of the rendering engine and greatly improve rendering performance.
+This is a built-in feature of the rendering engine and greatly improves rendering performance.

 _unlimited\*: Browsers set a limit on the number of pixels a scroll container can host: 17.5 million pixels on Firefox, 33.5 million pixels on Chrome, Edge, and Safari.
 A [reproduction](https://codesandbox.io/s/beautiful-silence-1yifo?file=/src/App.js)._